 Mid-Atlantic Farm Based Education Network

-The Mid-Atlantic Farm-Based Educators Network serves farm-based educations in six states with its home at the Maryland Agricultural Education Foundation.
 Farm-based educators (FBE) work as mentors, teachers, and facilitators in agriculture education on commercial farms, non-profit farms, private institution facilities, and public lands across Maryland, Virginia, Delaware, Pennsylvania, New Jersey, and West Virginia.
 The network is free to join.
-Just subscribe to The Buzz, our monthly newsletter, and join one of our winter training workshops, summer or harvest tours, or regional conferences to meet other FBE from across the region.
+For more information visit the FBE website:

 Resources for the Farm-Based Educator